Modelling DDoS Attacks in IoT Networks using Machine Learning: Literature Review

 \section{Literature Review}

 The first DDoS assault on the public Internet happened in August 1999 \cite{3}.
-A year after the initial event, in February 2000, several commercial websites, including Yahoo, CNN, and eBay, saw their first DDoS attacks.
-A high number of requests overloaded these websites, forcing their services to go offline and resulting in considerable financial losses.
+In February 2000, a year after the initial event, several commercial websites, including Yahoo, CNN, and eBay, saw their first DDoS attacks.
+A high number of requests overloaded these websites, forcing their services to go offline which resulted in considerable financial losses.
 The July 4 2009 cyber-attacks are well-known examples of DDoS attack, where prominent government, news media, and financial websites were targeted in a series of cyber-attacks across South Korea and the United States \cite{4}.
-These attacks caused service interruptions and loss of millions of dollars.
+These attacks caused service interruptions and the loss of millions of dollars each hour while companies were fighting to restore their Internet services.

 Parallel to the attackers’ mode of operation becoming more sophisticated and with global reach, researchers have been investigating and developing defence mechanisms against DDoS attack.
 There are various types of defence mechanisms that have been developed so far and are broadly classified as signature-based or anomaly-based detection systems.